digicademy-chf/chf_container/README.rst

 - Moved to FPM container and separate Apache container
 - Instructions to manage folder permissions added if necessary
-- Fileadmin added to the instructions
-- Proper Manticore conf added
+- Proper Manticore conf added, possibly with environment variables
-- Namenforschung and Corpus Vitrearum tested, "dev" removed
+- Namenforschung and Corpus Vitrearum tested, "dev" removed from template

 In addition, the following features would be nice to have:

-- Clarification on setting up SSL certificates
+- Clarification on setting up SSL certificates and using PHP Composer